pgjdbc/pgjdbc/docs/documentation/head/jndi.md

 ---

 All the `ConnectionPoolDataSource` and `DataSource` implementations can be stored in JNDI.
-In the case of the nonpooling implementations, a new instance will be created every time the object is retrieved from JNDI, with the same settings as the instance that was stored.
+In the case of the non-pooling implementations, a new instance will be created every time the object is retrieved from JNDI, with the same settings as the instance that was stored.
 For the pooling implementations, the same instance will be retrieved as long as it is available (e.g., not a different JVM retrieving